 If you have genital warts, all of your sexual partners should be examined by a provider and treated if warts are found.
 Even if you do not have symptoms, you should be treated.
 This is to prevent complications and avoid spreading the condition to others.

 You will need to return to your provider after treatment to make sure all the warts are gone.

-Routine Pap smears are recommended if you are a woman who has had genital warts, or if your partner had them.
-If you had warts on your cervix, you may need to have Pap smears every 3 to 6 months after the first treatment.
+Routine Pap tests are recommended if you are a woman who has had genital warts, or if your partner had them.
+If you had warts on your cervix, you may need to have Pap tests every 3 to 6 months after the first treatment.

 Women with precancerous changes caused by HPV infection may need further treatment.